LiJ2021/WeatherApp/readme.md

 ● Visual representation of retrieved data (images)

-Applications/frameworks/libraries/middleware/utilities used - pug (HTML preprocessor/template engine), express, node, body-parser, node-fetch, nodemon
+Applications/frameworks/libraries/middleware/utilities used - pug (HTML preprocessor/template engine), express, node, body-parser, node-fetch, nodemon, express-rate-limit

 *I wanted to implement a gitignore to hide my api key, but that would make it a little more difficult for other users to run the app, unless they got their own api key. fetch(`http://api.weatherapi.com/v1/current.json?key=${apikey}&q=${city}`)

-For mentors to run the files I believe you have to install all middleware/applications/frameworks etc from your terminal with the following: git npm init -y npm i express pug nodemon node body-parser node-fetch
+To run the files you have to install all middleware/applications/frameworks etc from your terminal with the following: git npm init -y npm i express pug nodemon node body-parser node-fetch express-rate-limit

 to run the application:

- I opened the weatherapp folder in VSCode, opened a terminal within thr program,  ran nodemon weather.js, and then, from the web browser, typed localhost: 1122.
+ I opened the weatherapp folder in VSCode, opened a terminal within the program,  ran nodemon weather.js, and then, from the web browser, typed localhost: 1122.